 The good news is that I’m going to introduce you to a new research-based method for weight loss and the fantastic results it is delivering.
 This technique is designed to help users turbo- charge their motivation and confidence to lose weight and keep it off.
-Good results have been reported for its effectiveness in increasing fitness and enabling other positive behaviour changes too.
+It has also been effective for increasing fitness and enabling other positive behaviour changes.

 It is a new way of supporting behaviour change by strengthening motivation.
 It uses particular counselling techniques to help people think about their most important goals, and mental imagery exercises to strengthen desire for those goals.
 It teaches self-management techniques so individuals become their own therapist and continue losing weight by themselves.
 FIT aims to produce a ‘mind-set shift’ where individuals exercise or eat healthily because they want to, not because they have to.
 You can read more about the research here https://www.plymouth.ac.uk/news/weight-loss-can-be-boosted-fivefold-thanks-to-novel-mental-imagery-technique-research-shows